dbtrick/dbtrick/README.md

-# Hi there, I'm Datadevph 👋
+# Hi there, I'm John Patrick Ombao 👋

 I'm a recent computer science graduate pursuing a career in data engineering.
 I'm passionate about working with data and leveraging modern tools and technologies to create efficient and scalable data pipelines.
 Below are the tools and languages I use: